This page may contain compensated links. Please see our disclaimer at the end of this page for further info.

 Getting around Tokyo

-The Tokyo train system is amazing but also like spaghetti junction and confusing all at the same time.
-It’s a really efficient way of getting around.
+The Tokyo train system is amazing but also like spaghetti junction and confusing all at the same time!
+But don’t be put off as it’s a really efficient way of getting around.

 Luckily, all of the stations and places are sign-posted in English and both the station staff and local people are so extremely friendly and helpful you can’t go wrong.